= Required

 - build_something_important

-if there is specific steps that need to be completed before it's okay to deploy, but those steps don't belong in the earlier script
+before_deploy necessary?Use before_deploy if there is specific steps that need to be completed before it's okay to deploy, but those steps don't belong in the earlier script portions.

 before_deploy: